-- Define regular expressions and/or keywords in DLP rules
+- Defining regular expressions and/or keywords in DLP rules

 The migration assistant takes care of each of the above scenarios in one of these two ways:

-Map to an existing OOB SIT: For all sensitive data types for which there exists an equivalent SIT in Microsoft DLP, the migration assistant will attempt to create a 1:1 mapping.
+Map to an existing OOB SIT: For each sensitive data type for which there is an equivalent SIT in Microsoft DLP, the migration assistant will attempt to create a 1:1 mapping.
 It automatically maps OOB Symantec Data Identifiers to pre-configured Microsoft SITs, if an equivalent exists.
 If you want to bring the Symantec Data Identifier over as-is, then you can create a new SIT as described in the next step.

-Migrate as a new custom SIT: For all sensitive data types for which there isn't an equivalent SIT available in Microsoft DLP, the migration assistant will automatically create a new SIT.
+Migrate as a new custom SIT: For each sensitive data type for which there isn't an equivalent SIT available in Microsoft DLP, the migration assistant will automatically create a new SIT.
 Similarly, any regular expression(s) or keyword(s) defined directly in rules will be brought over as a new custom SIT.

 Regular expressions and/or keywords defined directly at the rule-level of Symantec policies will take on the name of the rule itself and show up in the Source column.
 In case of multiple regular expressions and/or keywords, it will take the name of the rule name followed by roman numerals.

 Each of these will be migrated separately as a custom SIT.
-This may lead to confusion and we recommend you review and rename these SITs as soon as possible.
+This may lead to confusion.
+We recommend you review and rename these SITs as soon as possible.